ajgreenwell/DataStructuresAndAlgorithms/README.md

 ## Huffman Coding Algorithm

-This application implements a version of Huffman's coding algorithm for the compression and decompression of input files.
+This application implements a version of the Huffman coding algorithm for the compression and decompression of input files.
 The bulk of these algorithms are contained within the "main" methods of Huff.java and Puff.java.
 All other java files contain either interfaces for or implementations of various ADTs used to facilitate the compression and decompression processes.
 Among these include ADTs for: Huffman Coding Trees, Symbol Tables, Bit Strings, and more.
 To perform a compression, try passing any of the sample txt files as command line inputs to Huff.java, like so:

 ```
 javac Huff.java